ipfabric/docs/docs/System_Administration/Command_Line_Interface/Feature_Flags.md

 ### ACI Service Graphs

-Since `6.4.0`, ACI service graphs can be enabled by adding the following line to the `global` environment file `/etc/default/ipf-appliance-local`:
+Since `6.4`, ACI service graphs can be enabled by adding the following line to the `global` environment file `/etc/default/ipf-appliance-local`:

 ```
 ENABLE_ACI_SERVICEGRAPHS_ENDPOINTS=true
 ```

+Since `7.3`, ACI service graphs L2 path lookup is supported.

 ### ACI `fvTenant` API Endpoint Replacement

-Until `6.5.0`, IP Fabric used a single `fvTenant` API call to retrieve all subtree classes needed for discovery.
+Until `6.5`, IP Fabric used a single `fvTenant` API call to retrieve all subtree classes needed for discovery.

 In large environments, due to the size of the output, the API call, and subsequently the entire APIC discovery process, may fail.

-Since `6.5.0`, IP Fabric, by default, uses a separate API call for each `fvTenant`'s subtree class needed.
+Since `6.5`, IP Fabric, by default, uses a separate API call for each `fvTenant`'s subtree class needed.

 Downloading all data using a single `fvTenant` API call can be re-enabled by